 The Part II Project is the first time that you have to focus on a full-time, self-driven piece of work for such a lengthy period.
 You are expected to take control of, and responsibility for, your own projects.
 For some this can be a daunting prospect.
-To help you, and to provide some development of what is a useful generic skill, there is a workshop on project management as part of the Part II induction programme (the slides are available for review at www.materials.ox.ac.uk/teaching/part2/pt2projectmanagement.html), and there is a formal Part II project management process which all students must undertake.
+To help you, and to provide some development of what is a useful generic skill, there is a workshop on project management as part of the Part II induction programme (the slides will be available for review on Canvas - https://canvas.ox.ac.uk/courses/227419), and there is a formal Part II project management process which all students must undertake.